 Taking a Screenshot

 To open NVIDIA Share and take a screenshot, press and hold the Home button on your Shield TV remote control.

 The first time you do it, it’ll ask you to allow the NVIDIA Share Service to have three different permissions:

 - Allow NVIDIA Share Service to take pictures and record video

 - Allow NVIDIA Share Service to record audio

 - and finally to Allow NVIDIA Share Service to access photos, media and files on your device.

 Click Allow on each of those message boxes.

-Then, and every other time you long-press the Home button, the NVIDIA Share window will pop-up.
+Every other time you long-press the Home button, the NVIDIA Share window will pop up.

 Click on it to continue taking the screenshot.